 Many of these exemptions were born in the mid-1980s, when the city revamped its code to encourage more development downtown and in the California Avenue business district.
-Now, with the local economy booming and development activity on the rise, few feel these incentives are still needed.
+With the local economy booming and development activity now on the rise, few feel these incentives are still needed.

 "A lot of development is happening downtown and parking issues are at the forefront of the public conversation now," Interim Planning Director Aaron Aknin said at Wednesday's meeting, explaining staff's proposal to eliminate the exemptions.